 What specifically do Holocaust deniers say about Hitler’s authorization of the Final Solution?

-Why it is very unlikely that Hitler ever signed such an order for the extermination of the Jews?
+Why is it unlikely that Hitler ever signed an order for the extermination of the Jews?

 Secrecy and destruction of documents:

-Aside from the wartime secrecy, the Nazis ordered that any evidence of the Final Solution should be destroyed just as the Allies were getting closer to the German heartland.
+Aside from the secrecy, Nazi officials ordered that any evidence of the Final Solution be destroyed as the Allies marched toward the German heartland.
 Rudolf Höss, the commandant of Auschwitz-Birkenau, wrote after the war that Adolf Eichmann (and his deputy Günther), “were the only ones who had the necessary information to calculate the total number of Jews annihilated.
 According to the orders given by Himmler, all information concerning the number of victims involved was to be burned after each action at Auschwitz . . .
 I personally destroyed every bit of evidence which could be found in my office.
 The other department heads did the same.”

 Hitler usually transmitted his controversial orders orally:

-Hitler did sign an order for the T-4 euthanasia program, in which as many as 100,000 German citizens who were thought to be ‘unworthy of life’ were murdered.
-When the German population caught on to what the Nazis were doing they protested and Hitler was forced to publicly back down and cancel the program (although it continued secretly in the camps).
+Hitler did sign an order for the T-4 euthanasia program.
+In the T-4 program as many as 100,000 German citizens who were thought to be ‘unworthy of life’ were murdered by Nazi party authorities and other German collaborators.
+When the German population caught on to what the Nazis were doing with T-4, they protested and Hitler was forced to publicly back down and cancel the program (although it continued secretly in the camps).
 Having been embarrassed by a written order once, Hitler became wary of doing it again.
-For instance, Adolf Eichmann wrote in his memoirs about the oral transmission of Nazi command: “Around the end of 1941 or the beginning of 1942 Heydrich, the Chief of the SIPO [Security Police] and SD [Security Service], told me in conversation that the Führer had ordered the physical destruction of the Jewish opponent.”
+Important Nazi officials confirmed the oral transmission of Hitler’s secretive orders.
+For example, Adolf Eichmann wrote in his memoirs about the oral transmission of Nazi command: “Around the end of 1941 or the beginning of 1942 Heydrich, the Chief of the SIPO [Security Police] and SD [Security Service], told me in conversation that the Führer had ordered the physical destruction of the Jewish opponent.”
 Eichmann asked for no written order.
 Hitler’s wish, as expressed through Himmler and Heydrich, was good enough for him.
-Hitler was still wary of discussing such commands with his inner circle, in order to distance himself from potential fallout.
+Hitler was even wary of discussing such commands with his inner circle, in order to distance himself from potential fallout.
 Peter Longerich, a historian at the University of London, has noted, “Hitler avoided giving a clear written order to exterminate Jewish civilians.
 He avoided speaking openly about killing in his entourage.”

 By Marcel (Own work) [Public domain], via Wikimedia Commons